Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 211.  ### Question211
-Which one is a code metric?
-Pick all that apply
+Which one is a code metric? (pick all that apply)

 - [x] Code Coverage
 - [x] Lines of Code